-- Initial Report Within ten calendar days of becoming an access person (e.g., ten calendar days from hire date), she/he is responsible for providing Compliance (via the compliance trade reporting system) with an accurate and complete list of all reportable securities that she/he has a beneficial ownership in. - Quarterly Report Within 30 calendar days after a calendar quarter end, or such earlier date as may be specified by the Compliance team, each access person is responsible for ensuring all transactions in reportable securities made during the prior calendar quarter are reflected in the compliance reporting system. - Annual Report Within 30 calendar days after the calendar year-end, or such earlier date as may be specified by the Compliance team, each Supervised Person is responsible for ensuring holdings reflected within the compliance reporting system is an accurate and complete listing of all reportable securities in which she or he has a beneficial ownership as of the calendar year-end.
+- Initial Report Within ten calendar days of becoming an access person (e.g., ten calendar days from hire date), she/he is responsible for providing Compliance (via the compliance trade reporting system) with an accurate and complete list of all reportable securities that she/he has a beneficial ownership in that are not held in managed accounts. - Quarterly Report Within 30 calendar days after a calendar quarter end, or such earlier date as may be specified by the Compliance team, each access person is responsible for ensuring all transactions in reportable securities made during the prior calendar quarter (with the exception of those held in managed accounts) are reflected in the compliance reporting system. - For the avoidance of doubt, purchases and sales made in connection with the initiation, modification, or termination an automatic investment plan are required to be reported on the Quarterly Report.
+Only predetermined periodic purchases and sales made as part of an established automatic investment plan are excluded from the definition of a transaction. - o Dividends and capital gains that are automatically reinvested do not need to be reported on the Quarterly Report. - Annual Report Within 30 calendar days after the calendar year-end, or such earlier date as may be specified by the Compliance team, each Supervised Person is responsible for ensuring holdings reflected within the compliance reporting system is an accurate and complete listing of all reportable securities in which she or he has a beneficial ownership as of the calendar year-end, with the exception of those held in managed accounts. - For the avoidance of doubt, access persons are required to update their holdings in all reportable securities, including those holdings that are part of an automatic dividend or capital gain reinvestment plan or an automatic investment plan.